wundergraph/wundergraph/docs-website/src/pages/docs/cloud/custom-domains.md

 # Troubleshooting

-Even when everything is configured correctly, it can take up to 24 hours to produce an uncached result.
+Even when everything is configured correctly, it can take up to 24 for DNS to propagate.

 You can use the following command to test whether your domain is working reliably: